NLnetLabs/rpki-doc/source/routinator/installation.rst

 """"

-The Rust compiler runs on, and compiles to, a great number of platforms, though not all platforms are equally supported.
+The Rust compiler runs on, and compiles to, a great number of platforms, though not all of them are equally supported.
 The official `Rust Platform Support <https://forge.rust-lang.org/platform-support.html>`_ page provides an overview of the various support levels.